 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 The New York Times has not publicly disclosed specific carbon emissions data for the most recent year, nor does it appear to have established formal reduction targets or commitments under the Science Based Targets initiative (SBTi).
 As such, there are no available figures regarding their Scope 1, 2, or 3 emissions, which encompass direct and indirect emissions associated with their operations.
-While the absence of specific emissions data and reduction initiatives is noted, the New York Times Company is actively engaged in various sustainability efforts.
-However, without concrete data or defined targets, it is challenging to assess their overall climate impact or commitments comprehensively.
-As of now, the New York Times does not inherit emissions data from any parent or related organisations, indicating that their climate strategy is developed independently.
-Further information on their sustainability initiatives may be forthcoming, but currently, there are no measurable commitments or achievements to report.
+While the absence of specific emissions data limits the ability to assess their current carbon footprint, it is important to note that the organisation is actively engaged in climate-related initiatives, as indicated by their participation in the Carbon Disclosure Project (CDP).
+However, details regarding specific reduction initiatives or climate pledges remain unspecified.
+In summary, without concrete emissions data or defined reduction targets, the New York Times's climate commitments and performance in terms of carbon emissions remain unclear.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.